MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 See [User-Agent Client Hints](../../../../web-platform/user-agent-guidance.md#user-agent-client-hints).

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1174299](https://crbug.com/1174299).
+To review the history of this feature in the Chromium open-source project, see Issue [1174299](https://crbug.com/1174299).

 <!-- ====================================================================== -->